Employment (Dismissal and Re-employment) (No. 2) Bill

 Groups Affected

-• Employment Tribunals: An increase in related cases is expected, leading to a potential rise in workload for employment tribunals.
+- Employment Tribunals: An increase in claims related to this type of unfair dismissal is anticipated, resulting in an increased workload for employment tribunals.

 Powered by nyModel